Execution of Imam Khomeini's Order: Leadership

-In 2021, the members of the Board of Trustees of the "Execution of Imam Khomeini's Order" elected Aref Norouzi as the head of the executive staff.
+In 2021, the Board of Trustees of the Execution of Imam Khomeini's Order elected Aref Norouzi as head of the executive staff.

+The current head is Parviz Fattah.

 Organization

-Generally, Setad has consisted of two main foundations: the Barakat Foundation that "has the duty of eliminating poverty and empowering poor communities" and Tadbir Economic Development Group to "set up an investment management firm".
+Setad consists of two main foundations: the Barakat Foundation that "has the duty of eliminating poverty and empowering poor communities" and Tadbir Economic Development Group to "set up an investment management firm".